Obituary of Glenn Edward Sharpe

 Arrangements are under the care of Koch Funeral Home, State College.
 Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com.

-https://kochfuneralhome.com/43/Lodging.htmlTo send flowers to the family of Glenn Sharpe, please visit Tribute Store
+https://kochfuneralhome.com/43/Lodging.htmlTo send flowers to the family or plant a tree in memory of Glenn Sharpe, please visit Tribute Store

 Who We Are: